orosz-usgs/WQP_UI/README.md

 	#points to the public srsnames endpoint you want to use.
 	PUBLIC_SRSNAMES_ENDPOINT = ''
 	```
-3. Need to compile the less style sheets into css.
-This can be done by running `mvn lesscss:compile`

 Now you can run the application within the virtualenv by executing:
 `python run.py`